-Weight gain is more visible from the third month of pregnancy.
+Weight gain is more visible from the end of the first trimester.

 2. Fatigue/mood swings

-A woman body metabolism increases greatly.
+Your body metabolism increases greatly.
 For this reason, the energy demand increases accordingly.
-Reproductive hormones may constantly lead to change in moods shifting from happy to sadness and in extreme cases one could feel depressed for no apparent reason.
+Reproductive hormones may constantly lead to change in moods shifting from happy to sadness and in extreme cases one you may feel depressed for no apparent reason.

 Most women become easily irritated and even more depressed about their weight gain.

 Nausea and vomiting are quite frequent in pregnancy.
 It starts in the first trimester and subsides at the end of 3 months of pregnancy.
 However in some women nausea may get severe and may call for hospital admission to save the baby and the mother.